eefernet/Palworld-GUI-ServerManager/README.md

 - Load from an existing ini file.
 - save your new inputed settings.
-- Checks for ini file erros.
+- Checks for ini file errors.

 ### Built with